AnthonyD8/languages-aduran/Functinonal Programming/instructions.md

 Use a lambda in the implementation somewhere.

 Pick a topic that starts with the same letter as your first or last name.
 Some simple example!

-Turn in: the chat, your code in C++, and a screen shot of it executing.
-You will translate your idea into JS/Py for the next assignment.